eduardoboucas/buildtimes/_posts/2017-11-23-microservices-1.md

 So what exactly are microservices and how do they differ from the monolithic paradigm?
 Whenever someone asks me that question or when I’m delivering a talk on the subject, I always refer to this quote from Martin Fowler:

->> “The microservice architectural style is an approach to developing a single application as a suite of small services, each running in its own process and communicating with lightweight mechanisms, often an HTTP resource API.
-These services are built around business capabilities and independently deployable by fully automated deployment machinery.”
+>> The microservice architectural style is an approach to developing a single application as a suite of small services, each running in its own process and communicating with lightweight mechanisms, often an HTTP resource API.
+These services are built around business capabilities and independently deployable by fully automated deployment machinery.

 With microservices, components don't live together inside the boundaries of a single unit.
 Instead, this architecture promotes the development and deployment of applications as a suite of independent, self-contained services.
 If we were to rebuild the example above using this architectural style, the steps we’d follow to obtain the same content could be quite different.